jerrykress/Lattice-Boltzmann-OpenMP/README.md

-# HPC Coursework
+# Advanced HPC Coursework: LBM

-Base coursework for the Advanced High Performance Computing class.
+This is the base coursework for the Advanced High Performance Computing class.
+In this repository you will find:

-* Source code is in the `d2q9-bgk.c` file
+* Source code in the `d2q9-bgk.c` file
 * Results checking scripts are in the `check/` directory

 ## Compiling and running

+You will need to load a CUDA module to compile OpenCL programs:

+    module load libs/cuda/10.0-gcc-5.4.0-2.26

 To compile type `make`.
 Editing the values for `CC` and `CFLAGS` in the Makefile can be used to enable different compiler options or use a different compiler.
 These can also be passed on the command line:

     $ make CFLAGS="-O3 -fopenmp -DDEBUG"

-Input parameter and obstacle files are all specified on the command line of the `d2q9-bgk` executable.
+Input parameters and obstacle files are all specified on the command line of the `d2q9-bgk` executable:

-Usage:

     $ ./d2q9-bgk <paramfile> <obstaclefile>

-eg:
+For example:

     $ ./d2q9-bgk input_256x256.params obstacles_256x256.dat

 ## Checking results

-An automated result checking function is provided that requires you to load a particular Python module (`module load languages/anaconda2`).
+An automated result checking script is provided to validate your results.
+The script is written in Python, so you will need to load the `languages/python-2.7.6` module before using it.
 Running `make check` will check the output file (average velocities and final state) against some reference results.
 By default, it should look something like this:

     $ make check
     python check/check.py --ref-av-vels-file=check/128x128.av_vels.dat --ref-final-state-file=check/128x128.final_state.dat --av-vels-file=./av_vels.dat --final-state-file=./final_state.dat